DominikCGI/True-First-Person-Camera/readme.md

 - **AZERTY**: it’s `=`

 **If the toggle key doesn’t work or feels awkward, you can change it!**

-Open `main.lua` with any text editor (like Notepad++):
+Open `main.lua` with any text editor (like Notepad++): (OblivionRemastered\Binaries\Win64\ue4ss\Mods\FirstPersonMod\Scripts\main.lua).
+At the top you'll find the "Configurables" section.
+There you can rebind the toggle key to one that works best for you.
+Example: local ToggleKey = Key.OEM_PLUS -- Change "OEM_PLUS" to e.g. "B", or "OEM_PERIOD", or any supported key name

 ### ⚠️ IMPORTANT: Read Before Using
 This mod is designed to be non-intrusive and compatible, but not every setup is conflict-free.
 Please read carefully.

 ## Design & Compatibility Philosophy
 ✔ TFP does NOT edit meshes, animations, or core game files ✔ Uses only runtime logic via the third-person camera system ✔ Compatible with:

     Vanilla & custom characters